3gstudent/Eventlogedit-evtx--Evolution/README.md

 **Update:**

-1. Change the code of DeleteRecordbyGetHandle.cpp.
+1. Change the code of DeleteRecordbyGetHandle.cpp

 Note: